KempnerInstitute/nodelens/docs/source/developer_guide/extensibility.rst

 Extending the Framework
 =======================

-This guide explains how to extend the alignment framework with custom components using the registry system.
+This guide explains how to extend LossLens with custom components using the registry system.

 Overview